NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP11: Storing CodeBuild Artifacts in S3 Bucket.md

 3. Select the CodeBuild project you want to configure (e.g., AWSProjectBuild-1).

-4. Click on "Edit."

-5. In the left menu, click on "Artifacts."
+4. Click on "Edit." and from the dropdown click on "Artifacts."

-6. On the "Edit artifacts" page, select the "Type" as "Amazon S3."
+5. On the "Edit artifacts" page, select the "Type" as "Amazon S3."

-7. Click on the S3 bucket name field to choose an existing S3 bucket.
+6. Click on the S3 bucket name field to choose an existing S3 bucket.

-8. A list of available S3 buckets will be displayed.
+7. A list of available S3 buckets will be displayed.
 Choose the desired S3 bucket for storing artifacts.

 #### Note: Ensure the chosen S3 bucket has the necessary permissions for CodeBuild to upload artifacts.

-9. Scroll down to the bottom and click on "Update Artifacts."
+8. Scroll down to the bottom and click on "Update Artifacts."

 You'll see a confirmation message: "The Artifacts for the build project have been successfully updated."